reginacastrovilli/DNNkit/README.md

 - epochs (-e): number of epochs for the training
 - validation (-v): fraction of the training data that will actually be used for validation
 - dropout (-d): fraction of the neurons that will be dropped during the training
+- training fraction (-t): relative size of the training sample, between 0 and 1

 All these flags are mandatory but only the first two must be specficied by the user (the other five can also assume their default values).